 Is there anything to this, or did I just get bored?
 Take a quick look at the Wikipedia page that lists all of The Big Bang Theory episodes and the respective writers, ratings and rankings, and note what jumps out at you.
 One day I will do a statistical analysis of that data, unless someone has already done it, in which case I look forward to your comments below.

 In the meanwhile, The Loobenfeld Decay (S1 Ep 10) with DJ Qualls guest starring as Sheldon’s fake drug-addled cousin Leopold, is my number one for its brilliantly constructed — and OK, let’s just say it, exquisitely convoluted — story.
-It also has a splendidly provocative and censored vanity card (#198) which explains a particular change that Chuck Lorre had to make to the script when referring to the name of one unseen character in order for the network to agree to air it.
+It also has a splendidly provocative and censored vanity card (#198c) which explains a particular change that Chuck Lorre had to make to the script when referring to the title of one unseen character in order for the network to agree to air it.

 Below is a brief synopsis of the episode — and it’s not an entirely unrelated detour away from my theme of character analyses, because the episode itself is about a character concocted by Sheldon and includes what, to the person playing the character, works and doesn’t work about his story and the lines in the script he has been given by Sheldon.
 Hopefully you’ll see what I mean.